MarcGuay/wp-foundation/README.md

 - Run `composer update` in root directory
 - Rename the theme directory from `wp-foundation` to whatever you like and edit the `style.css` file header.
 - Run `npm install` in the theme directory
-- Run `bower install` in theme directory
+- Run `bower install` in the theme directory
-- Run `grunt build` in theme directory
+- Run `grunt build` in the theme directory
 - Create an empty DB schema.
 - Modify database credentials in `wp-config.php` file.
 - Generate and add keys to `wp-config.php` file.